-The Foundation has signed a new financing agreement with SFA
+The Foundation makes a new investment in SFA

 © Philippe Lissac

-The SFA supports the production of quality rice by small farmers in the Senegal River Valley through long-term contract farming arrangements and by giving them access to financing and technical support.
-The paddy is transformed in white rice and is sold on the Senegalese market under the brand Terral.
-Thus, the SFA contributes to the goal of self-sufficiency in Senegal, which today depends on imports for over 75% of its rice.
+The SFA encourages the production of quality rice by smallholder farmers in the Senegal River Valley through a long-term partnership.
+It provides them with access to financing and technical support.
+The paddy is processed into white rice and sold on the Senegalese market under the Terral brand.
+The SFA thus contributes to Senegal's goal of self-sufficiency, which still imports 751,000 tons of the rice it consumes.

 ___________________________________________________________